top of page

 The Detroit chapter of the Black Panther Party was formed in 1968 and had a few dozen active members.
 In 1967, the Federal Bureau of Investigation (FBI) instructed its program, COINTELPRO (Counter Intelligence Program), to disrupt, discredit and neutralize leaders of civil rights and anti-war groups, according to the Brennan Center for Justice (June 26, 2020).
 In September 1968, FBI Director J. Edgar Hoover described the Black Panthers as “the greatest threat to the internal security of the country”, according to National Public Radio (April 15, 2021).

-From 1971 to 1974, the Detroit Police Department operated a controversial specialized tactical unit, Stop the Robberies, Enjoy Safe Streets (STRESS), that targeted black men and used undercover surveillance and decoy operations according to Detroit Under Fire: Police Violence, Crime Politics, and the Struggle for Racial Justice in the Civil Rights Era from the University of Michigan Department of History Labs.
+From 1971 to 1974, the Detroit Police Department operated a controversial specialized tactical unit -- Stop the Robberies, Enjoy Safe Streets (STRESS) -- that targeted black men and used undercover surveillance and decoy operations, according to Detroit Under Fire: Police Violence, Crime Politics, and the Struggle for Racial Justice in the Civil Rights Era from the University of Michigan Department of History Labs.

-The violence precipitated by STRESS’s proactive policing philosophy was key to the Detroit Police Department’s killing of more civilians per capita than any other large urban department in the United States: 24 men, including three police officers, 22 of them Black, according to Doug Merriman in A History of Violence: The Detroit Police Department, the African American Community and S.T.R.E.S.S.
+The violence precipitated by STRESS’ policing philosophy was key to the Detroit Police Department’s killing of more civilians per capita than any other large urban department in the United States: 24 men, including three police officers, 22 of them Black, according to Doug Merriman in A History of Violence: The Detroit Police Department, the African American Community and S.T.R.E.S.S.
 An Army of Occupation or an Army Under Siege (November 17, 2015).

 Who were the Detroit hijackers?